The Refractor OTA and the Focuser

 RECOMMENDED BUY FOR THE STARSENSE TECHNOLOGY

 The StarSense Explorer app is ridiculously easy to set up.
 All you need to do is install the app, enter the unlock code that came with your telescope, and dock the phone to your telescope.
 The bracket fits most phones and will work just fine even if you have a relatively thick case (or even a PopSocket).
-Once you undergo a super-simple alignment procedure, the StarSense Explorer app has a couple hundred objects it can find for you–the Moon, planets, most of the Messier catalog, and some of the brighter NGC/Caldwell objects.
+Once you undergo a super-simple alignment procedure, the StarSense Explorer app has thousands of objects it can find for you–the Moon, planets, most of the Messier catalog, and many more.

 Many people have asked on astronomy forums and contacted Celestron themselves, asking why the bracket and code cannot be sold as a stand-alone item.
 Celestron’s main explanation is that many beginners would buy the bracket and attempt to fit it onto substandard telescopes (or simply do it improperly) and become frustrated.
-In any case, the StarSense Explorer technology would simply be of little use on a large Dobsonian or high-end altazimuth mount.
-It is not accurate enough to be useful for a really large scope, and the catalog is too sparse anyway.
+We previously complained about the lack of targets in the app’s database, but Celestron has updated the app and drastically expanded its number of objects, greatly increasing its overall utility.

-The Subpar Eyepieces of the StarSense Explorer DX Series
+The Eyepieces of the StarSense Explorer DX Series

 Should I buy a used StarSense Explorer DX 102AZ?